News:

 John U.

 Any diesel oil will work well. the 5w40 is a bit light weight for my money.
 Standard diesel oils are 15w40, they have no moly which can screw up your wet clutch and they're plenty heavy duty enough for Valks.
-Of course, opinions on this subject vary quite a bit Roll Eyes
+Of course, opinions on this subject vary quite a bit :roll:

 BIG--T

 I like the Mobil 1 you are using now but you can't go wrong with Rotella 5W40 synthetic diesel oil.
-About $20 a gallon at WallyWorld. cooldude
+About $20 a gallon at WallyWorld. :cooldude:

-Thanks, That's $20 cheaper!
-Grin
+Thanks, That's $20 cheaper! ;D

 BIG--T

 Any diesel oil will work well. the 5w40 is a bit light weight for my money.
 Standard diesel oils are 15w40, they have no moly which can screw up your wet clutch and they're plenty heavy duty enough for Valks.
-Of course, opinions on this subject vary quite a bit Roll Eyes
+Of course, opinions on this subject vary quite a bit :roll:

 [/quote